TREE-META

 The TREE-META (or Tree Meta, TREEMETA) Translator Writing System is a compiler-compiler system for context-free languages originally developed in the 1960s.
 Parsing statements of the metalanguage resemble augmented Backus–Naur form with embedded tree-building directives.
 Unparsing rules include extensive tree-scanning and code-generation constructs.

 History

 TREE-META was instrumental in the development of NLS (oN-Line System) and was ported to many systems including the UNIVAC 1108, GE 645, SDS 940, ICL 1906A, PERQ, and UCSD p-System.

 Example

 This is a complete example of a TREE-META program extracted (and untested) from the more complete (declarations, conditionals, and blocks) example in Appendix 6 of the ICL 1900 TREE-META manual.
 That document also has a definition of TREE-META in TREE-META in Appendix 3.
-This program is not just a recognizer, but also outputs the assembly language for the input.
+This program is not only a recognizer, but also outputs the assembly language for the input.
 It demonstrates one of the key features of TREE-META, which is tree pattern matching.
 It is used on both the LHS (GET and VAL for example) and the RHS (ADD and SUB).